 With any relationship, it’s critical to keep each other informed and keep the lines of communication open and flowing.
 I established our financial summit meetings in my family because I am the one who does 99.9% of the financial tasks for the house.
 My spouse, Greg, is fairly uninterested in the day-to-day management of the budget, and only recently has he taken a more active role in the longer-term financial planning for the family.
 I didn’t want to be a financial dictator, so we committed to regular summit meetings.
 I prepared summaries of various parts of our finances – our spending, our savings, our debts — and presented them for discussion.

 Truthfully, for most of our marriage, Greg’s participation had been limited.
 He would say something along the lines of “Whatever you think!” when I posed a question.
 His goal was to finish that meeting as soon as humanly possible.
-That has changed more recently since we decided to go through Dave Ramsey’s Financial Peace University online.
+That changed a few years ago when we decided to go through Dave Ramsey’s Financial Peace University online*.
 I invited Greg to participate with me, and shockingly, he enthusiastically agreed.
-So, this year our meetings have been a bit more interesting with actual discussion.
+Since then, our meetings have been a bit more interesting with actual discussion.

 My point here is this: if one of you does the lion’s share of the financial management for your house, meet regularly to keep the other partner in the loop.
 If you have more evenly divided the tasks, then this meeting is to bring the other person up to speed on the parts you are overseeing.
 How often you do this is up to you, but I would suggest you consider monthly, or at least quarterly.
 Remember you’re a team and approach these meetings with respect and an open mind.

 Every January, have a State of the Union Address